Vitamin A Deficiency

 One factor affecting the metabolism of vitamin A is alcoholism.
 Alcohol dehydrogenase catalyzes the conversion of retinol to retinaldehyde, which is then oxidized to retinoic acid.
 The affinity of alcohol dehydrogenase to ethanol impedes the conversion of retinol to retinoic acid.

-Increased requirements of vitamin A most commonly occur among sick children.
+Increased requirements for vitamin A most commonly occur among sick children.
 The American Academy of Pediatrics has recommended vitamin A supplementation for infants aged 6-24 months who are hospitalized with measles and for all hospitalized children older than 6 months.
-In the 1960s, the World Health Organization (WHO) undertook the first global survey of VAD with associated xerophthalmia and complicated measles.
-[6] In 1973, an international vitamin A board was set up to alleviate global malnutrition.

-Another Cochrane Review article included 43 randomized trials representing 215,633 children, and provided strong support for the importance of vitamin A supplementation in preventing childhood mortality in children from 6 months to 5 years of age.
-[9] There is no evidence of vitamin A supplementation related reduction in mortality and morbidity for children one to six months of age.
-[10]
+Another Cochrane Review article included 43 randomized trials representing 215,633 children, and provided strong support for the importance of vitamin A supplementation in preventing childhood mortality in children aged from 6 months to 5 years.
+[8] There is no evidence of vitamin A supplementation related reduction in mortality and morbidity for children aged 1-6 months.
+[9]

 Etiology

-The risk of VAD is increased in patients suffering from fat malabsorption, cystic fibrosis, sprue, pancreatic insufficiency, IBD, or cholestasis, as well as in persons who have undergone small-bowel bypass surgery.
-The risk is also increased in vegans, refugees, recent immigrants, persons with alcoholism, and toddlers and preschool children living below the poverty line.
+The risk of VAD is increased in patients suffering from fat malabsorption, cystic fibrosis, sprue, pancreatic insufficiency, IBD, metastatic cancer, regional enteritis, chronic gastroenteritis, or cholestasis, as well as in persons who have undergone small-bowel bypass surgery.
+The risk is also greater in vegans, refugees, recent immigrants, persons with alcoholism, and toddlers and preschool children living below the poverty line.
 These patients should be advised to consume vitamin A.

 Epidemiology

 Suzuki et al evaluated the prevalence of VAD in pregnant women of different ethnic groups.
-They found that the prevalence in Hispanic/Latino women was 65.9% (29 out of 44 Hispanic study participants), in non-Hispanic Black women was 53.3% (8 of 15 African American participants), and in women of other ethnicities was 37.5% (3 in 8 participants).
+They found that the prevalence in Hispanic/Latino women was 65.9% (29 out of 44 Hispanic study participants); in non-Hispanic Black women, 53.3% (8 of 15 African American participants); and in women of other ethnicities, 37.5% (3 of 8 participants).
 [14]

 Prognosis